VoltLang/Website/doc/tvpl/c3-steps.md

 	n := 3
 	n - 2  // output: 1

-There are many more expressions, which we will enumerate in the next chapter.
+There are many more expressions, which we will go over in the next chapter.

 ## Arrays

 Say we wanted to store the names of the months.
-We could do it with individual variables, as we've been doing:
+We could do it with individual variables:

 	firstMonth := "January";
 	secondMonth := "February";
 	...
 	twelthMonth := "December";

 This works, but there's a more elegant way.
-Use an array:
+Use an 'array':

 	months := ["January", "February", "March", "April", "May", "June", "July", "August", "September", "October", "November", "December"]